uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

 The primary consequence of **boxing** and **unboxing** is performance overhead.
-Since boxing involves moving a value type from the stack to the heap, it introduces additional memory allocation.
+Since `boxing involves moving a value type from the stack to the heap, it introduces additional memory allocation`.
 Unboxing, similarly, requires a cast and memory access from the heap.
-These operations can slow down an application if done frequently.
+These operations can `slow down` an application if done frequently.

 **Key Consequences:**
 - Increased memory usage